bvhadra/Online-Retail-Analysis/README.md

 * What new skills or tools do you plan to learn next based on your project experience?

 ## Deployment
 * The project is currently running in a Jupyter Notebook environment.
-Future plans include deploying it as a web application.
+Future plans could include deploying it as a web application.

-### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. From the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis Libraries
 * pandas: For data manipulation and analysis